December 5, 2025 · Workshop Management

 • 2 lifts

-Even if three mechanics are available, only two lift-based jobs can happen at the same time.
+Even if all mechanics are available, only two lift-based repairs can be performed at the same time.

 3. Parts Availability Delays Repairs

-Another major challenge in auto repair scheduling is parts availability.
+Another major challenge in workshop scheduling is waiting for parts.

-A typical repair process often looks like this:
+A common repair workflow often looks like this:

 Customer brings the car